Remarks on well-posedness of the generalized surface quasi-geostrophic equation: Introduction and Main Results

 where $C>0$ is a constant depending on $T$ and $\int_0^T\|\omega^{\alpha_0}\|_{H^{s+1}\cap L^1} dt$. \end{theorem}

 \begin{theorem} Let $0<\alpha<\alpha_{0}=\frac12.$ Let $\omega^{\alpha_0}$ be a solution of \eqref{SQG} for $0\leq t\leq T$ with $u^{\alpha_0}=\nabla^{\perp}(-\Delta)^{-1+\alpha_0}\omega^{\alpha_0}$ and $\omega_0\in H^{s+2},$ $s>2$.
-Then, there exists $\delta>0$ depending on $T$ and $\int_0^T \|\omega^{\alpha_0}\|_{H^{s+2}} dt$ such that if $0<\alpha_0-\alpha<\delta$, the solution $\omega^{\alpha}$ to \eqref{SQG} with $u^{\alpha}=\nabla^{\perp}(-\Delta)^{-1+\alpha}\omega^{\alpha}$ and the same initial data is smooth on $[0,T]$.
+Then, there exists $\delta>0$ depending on $T$ and $\int_0^T \|\omega^{\alpha_0}\|_{H^{s+2}} \,\mathrm{d}t$ such that if $0<\alpha_0-\alpha<\delta$, the solution $\omega^{\alpha}$ to \eqref{SQG} with $u^{\alpha}=\nabla^{\perp}(-\Delta)^{-1+\alpha}\omega^{\alpha}$ and the same initial data is smooth on $[0,T]$.
 Moreover, it holds that

-where $C>0$ is a constant depending on $T$ and $\int_0^T \|\omega^{\alpha_0}\|_{H^{s+2}} dt$. \end{theorem} \begin{remark} In Theorem \ref{th1}, we consider the case $0<\alpha_0<\frac12$.
+where $C>0$ is a constant depending on $T$ and $\int_0^T \|\omega^{\alpha_0}\|_{H^{s+2}} dt$. \end{theorem} \begin{remark} In Theorem \ref{th1} and Theorem \ref{th1+}, we consider the case $0<\alpha_0<\frac12$ and $\alpha_0=0$ respectively.
 In Theorem \ref{th2} and Theorem \ref{th3}, we deal with the case $\alpha_0=\frac12$.
-It is noted that in the proof of Theorem \ref{th1}, the Hardy-Littlewood-Sobolev inequality (see Lemma \ref{Hardy}) will be used.
-One point is that the expression $\bar u_I$ in \eqref{diff-1-1} can be reduced to $I_{1-2\alpha}\bar\omega$, where $I_{1-2\alpha}$ is a Riesz operator (see \eqref{Riesz}) which is bounded from $L^p$ to $L^q$ with $\frac1q=\frac1p-\frac{1-2\alpha}{n}$ satisfying $0<1-2\alpha<n$ and $1<p<q<\infty$.
+It is noted that in the proof of Theorem \ref{th1} and Theorem \ref{th1+}, the Hardy-Littlewood-Sobolev inequality $($see Lemma \ref{Hardy}$)$ will be used.
+One point is that the expression $\bar u_I$ in \eqref{diff-1-1} can be reduced to $I_{1-2\alpha}\bar\omega$, where $I_{1-2\alpha}$ is a Riesz operator $($see \eqref{Riesz}$)$ which is bounded from $L^p$ to $L^q$ with $\frac1q=\frac1p-\frac{1-2\alpha}{n}$ satisfying $0<1-2\alpha<n$ and $1<p<q<\infty$.
 However, it does not hold bounded uniformly with respect to $\alpha$ when $\alpha$ tends to $\frac12$.
 Hence, in the proof of Theorem \ref{th2} and Theorem \ref{th3} we can not use Hardy-Littlewood-Sobolev inequality directly.
-To prove Theorem \ref{th2}, we will establish some new and uniform estimates with respect to $\alpha$ on the singular integral \eqref{Int} (see Proposition \ref{uni-est}).
-To prove Theorem \ref{th3}, we will obtain some elegant estimates concerning $u_I$ with the help of Besov spaces of which definition is given in Appendix \ref{sec4} (see Propositions \ref{add-0} and \ref{add1}). \end{remark} \begin{remark} In Theorem \ref{th2}, we require that the initial data $\omega_0\in H^{s+1}\cap L^1$ with $s>2$.
-Thanks to the incompressible condition $\nabla\cdot u=0$, the solution will stay in $L^1$.
-In Theorem \ref{th3}, we drop the restriction on the initial data $\omega_0\in L^1$, but more regularity of the initial data $\omega_0\in H^{s+2}$ with $s>2$ will be needed. \end{remark}
+To prove Theorem \ref{th2}, we will establish some new and uniform estimates with respect to $\alpha$ on the singular integral \eqref{Int} $($see Proposition \ref{uni-est}$)$.
+To prove Theorem \ref{th3}, we will obtain some elegant estimates concerning $u_I$ with the help of Besov spaces of which definition is given in Appendix \ref{sec4} $($see Propositions \ref{add-0} and \ref{add1}$)$. \end{remark}